mohsensaghafi/udacity-aind/AIND-Planning/README.md

 ### Part 3: Written Analysis
 #### TODO: Include the following in your written analysis.
 - Provide an optimal plan for Problems 1, 2, and 3.
 - Compare and contrast non-heuristic search result metrics (optimality, time elapsed, number of node expansions) for Problems 1,2, and 3.
-Include breadth-first, depth-first, and at least one other uninformed non-heuristic search in your comparison; Your third choice of non-heuristic search may be skipped for Problem 3 if it takes longer than 10 minutes to run, but a note in this case should be included.
+Include breadth-first, depth-first, and at least one other uninformed non-heuristic search in your comparison; Depth-first may be skipped for Problem 3 if it takes longer than 10 minutes to run, but a note in this case should be included.
 - Compare and contrast heuristic search result metrics using A* with the "ignore preconditions" and "level-sum" heuristics for Problems 1, 2, and 3.
 - What was the best heuristic used in these problems?
 Was it better than non-heuristic search planning methods for all problems?
 Why or why not?
 - Provide tables or other visual aids as needed for clarity in your discussion.